mongodb/laravel-mongodb/README.md

     User::whereRaw(array('age' => array('$gt' => 30, '$lt' => 40)))->get();

+You can also perform raw expressions on the internal MongoCollection object, note that this will return the original response, and not a collection of models.

+    User::raw(function($collection)
+    {
+        return $collection->find();
+    });

 **Query Caching**

 You may easily cache the results of a query using the remember method: